codsen/codsen/packages/ast-monkey-util/README.md

 // => "9.children.1"
 ```

-Practically, if you think, `codsen-parser` ([npm](https://www.npmjs.com/package/codsen-parser)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/codsen-parser/)) root is array.
+Practically, if you think, `codsen-parser` ([npm](https://www.npmjs.com/package/codsen-parser)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/codsen-parser/)) always outputs an array.
 It contains zero or more plain objects, each representing a tag, a chunk of text, a comment tag and so on.

 Since root element is array, paths of those plain objects are digits: `0`, `1`, `5.children.0` and so on.